 Table 3 reports the strength of recent rent growth at the LEA level in terms of the number of quarters where annualised rent increases have been greater than 7 per cent.
 It also shows how rent levels in each LEA compare to the national average.
+Rents in

-Rents in Dublin and surrounding commuter counties are amongst the highest relative to the national average, with parts of Cork, Galway and Limerick cities also above average.
+Dublin and surrounding commuter counties are amongst the highest relative to the national average, with parts of Cork, Galway and Limerick cities also above average.

 Given the large amount of regional information now available, an alternative way to present the results is through the use of "heat-maps".
-Figure 4 breaks down the LEAs by the annual growth rate of the standardised index for Q4 2016, whereas Figure 5 plots the LEAs by the following three criteria:
+Figure 3 breaks down the LEAs by the annual growth rate of the standardised index for 2016 quarter 4, whereas Figure 3 plots the LEAs by the following three criteria:

-- 1. Whether the LEA has an annualised growth rate in excess of 7 per cent for four of the last six quarters; - 2.
-Whether their average standardised rent is above or below the national average; and, - 3.
-Where both conditions prevail.
+- 1. whether the LEA has an annualised growth rate in excess of 7 per cent for 4 of the last 6 quarters, - 2. whether their average standardised rent is above or below and the national average and finally - 3. where both conditions prevail.

-The purple areas in Figure 5 which are mainly centred around Dublin, Cork and Galway are those LEAS which experience both conditions (1) and (2).
-Table 4 reports summary statistics for the different LEAs across the period Q4 2007 to Q4 2016.
-The average value for standardised rents across the period was \in 760, with Glenties in Donegal registering the lowest rent (\notin 277) and Stillorgan in Dublin experiencing the highest (\notin 2,062).
-From Figure 1, it is evident that that rents reached a trough in Q1 2012; consequently, we split the overall period into before
+The purple areas in Figure 3 which are mainly centred around Dublin, Cork and Galway are those LEAS which experience both conditions (1) and (2).
+Table 4 reports summary statistics for the different LEAs across the period 2007 quarter 4 - 2016 quarter 4.
+The average value for standardised rents across the period was $\in$ 760, with Glenties in Donegal registering the lowest rent ( $\in$ 277) and Stillorgan in Dublin experiencing the highest ( $\in$ 2062).
+From Figure 1, it is evident that that rents reached a trough in 2012 quarter 1; consequently, we split the overall period into before and after this quarter.
+Between 2007 quarter 4 and 2012 quarter 1, Waterford City-South experienced the most significant decline in rents (77 per cent fall from its highest rent pre 2012 to the 2012 quarter 1 level), while in the recovery phase, Crumlin-Kimmage experienced the most significant improvement (68 per cent increase between the 2012Q2 level and it's highest rent subsequently).